safi-ullah08/Rugpull-Detecoter/README.md

 Liquidity Check: Confirm whether the token has active liquidity pools on Uniswap (V2 or V3).

 ## Wallet Audit
-Once a token passes the above filters, we run a comprehensive wallet audit on the deployer:
+Once a token passes the above filters, I run a comprehensive wallet audit on the deployer:

 Analyze past transaction patterns.